 By defining a framework for the steps involved, teams can approach experiments more efficiently and effectively, focusing on the specific goals of the experiment itself, rather than spending valuable time figuring out how to go about each step.

 Plus, aligning on one standard process allows cross-functional teams to more consistently collaborate on experiments at scale.

 To further streamline a scaling experimentation program, documentation is key.
-Every test should be documented and available to access across the organisation, not only to allow teams to easily share their results and learnings, but to prevent the same experiments from being unnecessarily duplicated.
+Every test should be documented and available to access across the organization, not only to allow teams to easily share their results and learnings, but to prevent the same experiments from being unnecessarily duplicated.

 Regular acknowledgment of work and results

-Formal documentation is a key component of a well-oiled experimentation program — but perhaps even more important to solidify a culture of experimentation is regularly sharing results, celebrating successes, and learning from failures as an organisation.
+Formal documentation is a key component of a well-oiled experimentation program — but perhaps even more important to solidify a culture of experimentation is regularly sharing results, celebrating successes, and learning from failures as an organization.